Sesame Seed Bread! Homemade white bread topped with sesame seeds is such a delicious treat no matter what time of year

 - Turn onto a floured surface, knead until smooth and elastic, about 6 to 8 minutes.
-Place in greased bowl, turning once to grease top.
+Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until its doubled, about an hour.

 - Preheat oven on 500 degrees with a baking stone inside and a pie tin filled with water to help steam the bread.

 - Punch down the dough.
 Divide in half.
 Roll each half into a rectangle.
 Roll up from a long side; seal well.
-Roll in sesame seeds and then place the seam side down onto a piece of parchment paper.
+Roll in sesame seeds and then place them seam side down onto a piece of parchment paper.

 - Cover with plastic wrap sprayed with cooking spray; let rise until nearly doubled, about 30 minutes.
 With a sharp knife, make a slice on the top of the loaf.